-An intellectual and pastoral resource for ministry, this course uses both an historical method and theological analysis to examine key issues in Church renewal from the time of the Second Vatican Council to the present.
-Its major goal is to develop an overall understanding of how the Church changes and develops in history and society and how an understanding of this might help shape the reflections, practice, and spirituality of the pastoral minister.
-Running throughout the will be occasional reflection on Pope Francis’ Apostolic Exhortations and Encyclicals.
+An intellectual and pastoral resource for ministry, this course uses both a historical method and theological analysis to examine key issues in Church renewal from the time of the Second Vatican Council to the present.
+Its primary goal is to develop an overall understanding of how the Church changes and develops in history and society and how understanding this might help shape the pastoral minister’s reflections, practice, and spirituality.
+Running throughout the will be an occasional reflection on Pope Francis’ Apostolic Exhortations and Encyclicals.

 History, Theology, Spirituality in the Franciscan Tradition

 A basic introduction to the early theological development of the Franciscan Intellectual Tradition, this course examines key thinkers, themes, and texts from 1209-1322: Francis and Clare of Assisi, Robert Grosseteste, Alexander of Hales, Bonaventure, Peter John Olivi, John Duns Scotus, and William of Ockham.
 Attention will be paid to their social context and meaning.

 For a complete list of publications.
 See Curriculum Vitae.